Innovation, digital communication, stakeholders’ engagement and content creation are making our DNA.

-In 2010, Politech was integrated into Fondation EurActiv and EurActiv.com, the 1st online media on EU affairs and Policies) to foster innovation and participation initiatives and projects.
-This experience strengthen Daniel’s communication and media expertise along with his policy-shaping skills acquired within Politech.
-Together with Christophe LECLERCQ, EurActiv’s Founder, he co-founded initiative.eu to shape the debate around the European Citizen Initiative and its launch in 2012.
-In 2013 with Fondation EurActiv PoliTech’s “EU Community” project successfully funded by the European Commission, Daniel focused on developing tools for fostering the EU pre-legislative process.
-In September 2017, Daniel became advisor for Citizen Participation at the Cabinet of David WEYTSMAN, Alderman for Citizen Participation and later at the Cabinet of Clémentine BARZIN, Alderwoman for Citizen Participation until December 2018) at the City of Brussels.
-As part of his tasks, Daniel developed the City of Brussels’ citizen participation’s strategy and supervised its participatory projects implementation – amongst these, the 1st large scale participatory budget of the city, inspired by international good practices in place in Porto Allegre (Brazil, 1989), New York (US, 2001) and Paris (FR, 2014).
-He also implemented an open relationship policy with many good practices and recognised smart cities in Europe such as Issy-les-Moulineaux, Copenhagen, Amsterdam, Porto as well as with the European Commission (DG Connect) to foster international collaboration, exchange of good practices and the creation of a new « City Label » in line with the Tallinn eGovernment declaration principles.
-Since 2015, as co-founder of InnoGage, he is active in Horizon 2020 projects - i.e. smart cities and mobility, open government and open innovation by leading their dissemination and communication strategy and activities, as well as in shaping open innovation in the public sphere across Europe.
-Innovation and online media have become part of his DNA and today, Daniel is sees by his peers as a European digital pioneer and an expert in the use of Internet in the public sphere.
+Born in what is being coined today as the “EU Bubble”, Daniel got quickly acquainted while growing up with the European project and its institutions.
+Already in 2004, he founded POLITECH Institute, the 1st European Centre of Excellence in Political Technologies based in the heart of Europe to provide policy and innovation responses to the emerging transformational agenda of the European Union.
+By offering an exchange and collaborative platform for the main actors of the Digital Revolution, POLITECH quickly rose to be a key actor in shaping digital innovation and policies in the use of ICT across Europe and mainly within the European Institutions (i.e. DG Connect, MEPs and Senior Commission’s officials heading EU Digital and Innovation Policies), Member States and Local Governments.
+As a result, Daniel started to developed an extensive and heterogenous network of contacts and partners that are still growing to this day.
+Within POLITECH, he created the first European Review of Political Technologies, which became an exclusive printed platform for the different policy and tech actors in Europe to voice their opinions on key policy issues.
+In 2010, POLITECH was integrated into Fondation EurActiv and EurActiv.com, a leading multilingual online media on EU affairs and Policies, to foster EurActiv’s innovation, tech driven participatory initiatives and Media 2.0 projects co-funded by the European Commission.
+This experience has strengthened Daniel’s communication and media expertise alongside his policy-shaping skills acquired within POLITECH.
+Together with Christophe LECLERCQ, EurActiv’s Founder, Daniel co-founded initiative.eu to shape the debate around the European Citizen Initiative and its launch in 2012.
+In 2013 with Fondation EurActiv PoliTech’s “EU Community” project successfully funded by the European Commission, he focused on tech to foster the EU pre-legislative process.
+Within EurActiv, as director of social media, Daniel became a leading mind behind the growth of its social media and its increased participation in EU H2020 programme.
+In September 2017, Daniel became advisor for Citizen Participation at the Cabinet of David WEYTSMAN, Alderman for Citizen Participation at the City of Brussels and later on at the Cabinet of Clémentine BARZIN, his successor.
+As part of his tasks, he developed and led the City of Brussels’ citizen participation’s strategy and communication and supervised its projects implementation – amongst these, the 1st large scale participatory budget of the City, inspired by international good practices.
+Daniel also implemented an open relationship policy with many good practices and recognised Smart Cities in Europe such as Issy-les-Moulineaux, Copenhagen, Amsterdam, Porto as well as with the European Commission (DG Connect) to foster international collaboration, exchange of good practices and the creation of a new « City Label » in line with the Tallinn eGovernment declaration principles.
+Since 2015, as founder of InnoGage.eu, Daniel is active in EU Horizon 2020 projects by leading their dissemination and communication strategy and activities, as well as in shaping Innovation in the european public sphere.
+In 2016, Daniel sealed a partnership with «Almouwatin - Bruxelles Média », a Brussels-based Web-TV and Radio, promoting social cohesion amongst communities, where he develops, hosts and produces audiovisual content, interviews and reports on Innovation, Europe, Belgian politics and international affairs as well as provide senior management advices on media development and funding opportunities.
+In addition, Daniel successfully developed partnerships and communication initiatives with other innovative media such as TheBattleground.eu and Worldcrunch.com.
+Innovation, digital communication and content creation have become part of his DNA and today, Daniel is regarded by his peers as a European digital innovation pioneer and voice.